The Story of Nitric Oxide (See Diagram Below)

 To understand nitric oxide, it is best to picture the character Harvey Dent as “Two-Face” from Batman.
 If you haven’t seen the movie, what you need to know is that Harvey Dent is a good guy, but can be turned to the dark side by certain circumstances.

-In the first diagram above, we have a Gotham City version of your body.
+In the first diagram below, we have a Gotham City version of your body.
 When everything is running smoothly, criminals are kept under control by a healthy diet, exercise, environment, and low stress.
-Crime, or “inflammation” are kept in check.
+Crime or “inflammation” are kept in check.
 Harvey Dent represents good nitric oxide, the leader of keeping Gotham City safe.

 When an influx of criminals start to take over the city (vegetable oils, high blood sugar, chemicals, heavy metals, high amounts of refined carbohydrates) under the command of the Joker (superoxide), random acts of violence are created all over the body, seen in the purple boxes.
 The first defense is Batman or superoxide dismutase (SOD).
 With the right weapons (copper, zinc, manganese, flavonoids), he can keep the Joker from getting out of control.
 However, when the Joker’s army is fueled by an extended poor diet and now stress, Harvey Dent becomes disillusioned (turns to bad nitric oxide) and combines with the Joker to produce nitrotyrosine and peroxynitrite, dropping a bomb in the hospital of the body.

 Through strategic planning, all of the green boxes of defense weapons are implemented, and Batman (SOD), is able to start taking back control of inflammation while ridding Gotham of its criminals.
 Soon, the city is back in order and healthy again.

 The Biochemistry and Genetics of Nitric Oxide